 Please note: The existence of a pandemic does not meet this criteria, nor does signing a lease for an off campus apartment.

-- All requests for release from the Residence Hall License must be submitted via the Fall 2022 Application for Release from the Residence Hall License.
-The Spring 2023 Application for Release from the Residence Hall License is now available.
+- All requests for release from the Residence Hall License must be submitted via the form below.

 - Each request must be accompanied by relevant supporting documentation.
 Incomplete request packages will not be considered, and will be returned without action.